Andrew Cuomo: Good People Do Bad Things and Bad People Do Good ThingsBy Susie Adams

 He says, “Thank you.”

-On Monday, April 12 he returned 35 ventilators to a nursing home in Upstate New York.
+On Monday, April 12, Andrew Cuomo returned 35 ventilators to a nursing home in Upstate New York.
 And like all good guests, he brought food, cookies baked by his daughters.

 “And that a nursing home would come forward, unsolicited, gratuitously, and say we want to lend 35 ventilators in case our neighbors downstate need them.
 What an incredibly beautiful, generous gesture.
 I want to say thank you on behalf of all of the people of the state.
 The family of New York we talk about.
 We talk about that we’re a family, upstate, downstate, we’re all one family.
 That family is there to support one another and I want to say thank you on their behalf.